chrissnell/chickenlittle/README.md

 8. Follow the API instructions to create users and set up notification plans

 # To Do
-- Implement on-call scheduling to swap out notification plans depending on who is on call.
+- Implement on-call rotations for teams of people
+- Authentication and role-based access control (RBAC) for various API functions.
+- More test coverage

 # Authors
 - [Christopher Snell](http://output.chrissnell.com) - Chicken Little author